Observational constraints on complex quintessence with attractive self-interaction: Observational constraints

 \section{Observational constraints}

-In this section, we analize to what extend our model (\ref{eq:aprox_eosSF}) is consistent, to some degree, with late and early time observations if we relax the $w_0$ parameter.
-To perform the statistical analyses of (\ref{eq:aprox_eosSF}) and to understand current constraints in our model, we need to choose specific late-time data sets as SNeIa (Pantheon), Observational Hubble data (OHD) and Baryon Accoustic Oscillations (BAO), together with Planck 2018 (PL18) likelihood.
+To perform the statistical analyses for the parametric CSFDE (\ref{eq:aprox_eosSF}) and to find current constraints of the model, we are going to consider in this paper late-time data sets as SNeIa (Pantheon), Observational Hubble data (OHD) and Baryon Acoustic Oscillations (BAO).

 Each observational data has the following features:

 \begin{itemize}